Friday, 15 November 2013

 Altogether, it was very proper occasion.
 Not many of those present were Catholic (Tim was a convert), but Fr.
 Bosco welcomed all comers most warmly and openly.
 Noone should have been mystified - unlike yesterday evening: Caroline and I went to hear Professor Rich Pancost talking about the chemistry of past and future global warming.
 I felt well out of my depth, though the message was clear: our politicians need to do something urgently!

 Argument rages meanwhile about whether or not Typhoon Haiyan was a symptom of man-made climate change.
 Does it matter?
-Agnes thinks not, and
+Agnes thinks not, and has undertaken to write 100 poems in a day next Wednesday, if people will sponsor her in aid of the Phillippines' victims.
+Brilliant!

 No comments: